All Episodes

 Matter of fact, most of the agencies in Washington, Department of Labor, Department of Congress, Department of Agriculture, and other departments, their major function is the promotion of collusions and cartels in the restraint of trade.

-Pick up Liberty versus the tyranny of socialism, and I give you some lectures in there about how to identify a collusion, a seller collusion.
+And I'll tell you, one way to identify, you have to take my class and actually look at, read the book, pick up Liberty versus the Tyranny of Socialism, and I give you some lectures in there about how to identify a collusion, a seller collusion.

 Just look for a minimum price.

-And the only way that you can have a seller's collusion is with government support, and we'll be back with more of your calls after this.
+And the only way that you can have a seller's collusion is with government support.

-And uh in case I don't have time to tell you, um I wish you on behalf of the of all the EIB people uh a happy new year, and I hope it's prosperous, and you better be here tomorrow because Mark Stein is going to be here, and next week uh Rush will be back.
+And in case I don't have time to tell you, I wish you, on behalf of all the EIB people, a happy new year, and I hope it's prosperous.

 Welcome to the show, Pat.

-Well, thanks for taking my call.
+Thanks for taking my call.

-What what hope is there?
+What hope is there?

-Oh that's absolutely right.
+Oh, that's absolutely right.

 That's absolutely right.

-Or another way of putting it we've delayed consequences and we've spread it among the American people.
+Or another way of putting it, we've delayed consequences and we've spread it among the American people.

-We've spread it among the American taxpayers and there's no justification for doing that.
+We've spread it among the American taxpayers, and there's no justification for doing that.

-Well well look I I think that what we're doing you you know when you mentioned conservatives or Republicans I think that what do what we ignore is that we cannot change our country by trying to change the people involved that is by saying oh we're gonna put this group of people in we're gonna put that group of people in.
+Well, look, I think that what we're doing, when you mentioned conservatives or Republicans, I think that what we ignore is that we cannot change our country by trying to change the people involved.

-What we have to do is uh write the rules of the game so that everybody will have incentives to behave as according to the rules of the game.
+What we have to do is write the rules of the game so that everybody will have incentives to behave as according to the rules of the game.

 I don't care whether you have Democrats in there or Republicans in there.